-Based upon a review of Killam's peer group by its third-party compensation consultant, Hugessen Consulting Inc. (Hugessen), the Compensation and HR Committee approved the following changes to Killam's compensation peer group in 2022:
+Based upon a review of Killam's peer group by its third-party compensation consultant, Hugessen Consulting Inc. (Hugessen), the Compensation and HR Committee approved certain changes to Killam's compensation peer group in 2022.
+Following a review of the peer group in 2023, the Compensation and HR Committee confirmed the approved peer group as being comprised of the following REITs and corporations:

-Additions: First Capital REIT, Primaris REIT

-Deletions: Summit Industrial REIT, Dream Office REIT, SmartCentres REIT

-The approved peer group selected for 2022 was comprised of the following REITs and corporations:

-• Allied Properties REIT
+- Allied Properties REIT

-Boardwalk REIT
+- Boardwalk REIT

-Canadian Apartment Properties REIT
+- Canadian Apartment Properties REIT

-• Chartwell Retirement Residences REIT
+- Chartwell Retirement Residences REIT

-CT REIT
+- CT REIT

-Crombie REIT
+- Crombie REIT

-First Capital REIT
+- First Capital REIT

-Granite REIT
+- Granite REIT

-InterRent REIT
+- InterRent REIT

-Primaris REIT
+- Primaris REIT

-Sienna Senior Living Inc.
+- Sienna Senior Living Inc.

 In an effort to attract Trustees, the Board believes that it can derive certain trends from an analysis of the compensation offered by entities within its peer group.
 The total compensation of Trustees was in the mid-range of the compensation offered by these entities.
 Trustees who are employees of Killam are not eligible to receive Trustee compensation.
 Trustees receive annual fees and additional compensation, which varies depending on their attendance at meetings of the Board and of its committees, and compensation is paid quarterly.
-Killam reviews its Trustee compensation plan annually to ensure it is in line with compensation and governance best practices, and to maintain compensation within a competitive range of market median.
+Killam reviews its Trustee compensation plan annually to ensure it is in line with compensation and governance best practices, and to maintain compensation within a competitive range of the market median.

-Based on the Compensation and HR Committee's annual review of Trustee compensation compared to its peer group, no adjustments were made to the Trustees' compensation for 2022.
-The 2022 Trustee Fees are outlined under the Trustee Fees and Retainers section of this Circular.
+Based on the Compensation and HR Committee's annual review of Trustee compensation compared to its peer group, no adjustments were made to the Trustees' compensation for 2023.
+The 2023 Trustee Fees are outlined under the Trustee Fees and Retainers section of this Circular.